yrnmalone0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **101-rot13** - Encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 **102-odd** - Prints every other line from the input, starting with the first line.

+**103-water_and_stir** - Adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water.
+STIR is in base stir.
+The result should be in base bestchol.